 - Apply an Exit EBITDA Multiple Assumption: We will bring down each Exit LTM EBITDA down from the pro forma financial forecast and use an “Exit Multiple Assumption” of 14.5x, the conservative assumption provided by the prompt.

 Step 2: Treatment of Preferred Equity

 With the equity value established, we now need to establish whether, based on our model, WSPC will prefer to convert their preferred equity to common or whether they would prefer to simply keep their investment in the form of preferred stock.

 Since the decision to convert is entirely the choice of WSPC, they will simply pick the choice that generates the higher return for them:

 To determine this, we will first calculate the value of the preferred equity under the PIK interest of 8.5% and then the returns if WSPC does indeed convert:

-Because of WSPC's two options, calculating the "Implied Share Price" can be little tricky:
+Because of WSPC’s two options, calculating the “Implied Share Price” can be a bit trickier: